 » Comprehensive Ophthalmology

 Dr. Bogorad received the MD degree with Honors from the New York University School of Medicine, and was elected to Alpha Omega Alpha.
 He received an award from the American Society of Cataract and Refractive Surgery in an international competition of eye surgery training videos.
 Dr. Bogorad has been an author of articles in the peer review literature, including citations in the New England Journal of Medicine, the American Journal of Ophthalmology, Archives of Ophthalmology, and the Journal of Cataract and Refractive Surgery.
-As well, he has authored chapters in medical texts, and lectured extensively and regional and national meetings.
+As well, he has authored chapters in medical texts, and lectured extensively at regional and national meetings.